 One of the most important things to remember when you have kids is that they are 100% unique, and your teens are no exception to this.

-Avoid comparing their behaviour, achievements and abilities with their siblings or friends.
-My son is an only child, so there are no sibling comparisons, but I must admit that I have caught myself silently comparing him to some of his friends - but as soon as I realise what I'm doing, I snap out of it!
+Avoid comparing their behavior, achievements, and abilities with their siblings or friends.
+My son is an only child, so there are no sibling comparisons, but I must admit that I have caught myself silently comparing him to some of his friends - but as soon as I realize what I'm doing, I snap out of it!

 You see, comparisons are pointless because we are ALL different.